Phase 3: Multi-Session Continuity Infrastructure

 TURN 1 — INVENTORY

 Read existing setup:- .claude/skills/session/SKILL.md — does session skill already exist (e.g., from /init)?
 If yes, you'll augment, not replace.- .gitignore — does it already gitignore .claude/session/?- .claude/known-issues.md — exists?
-(Created in Phase 1 or 3 typically.)- .claude/security-findings.md — exists?
-(Created if security-auditor was set up in Phase 3.)- .claude/agents/ contents — note which agents exist; informs whether backlog files need scaffolding (e.g., security-findings.md only needed if security-auditor exists)
+(Typically created by an earlier CLAUDE.md augmentation phase or by /audit if available.)- .claude/security-findings.md — exists?
+(Created if security-auditor was set up by an earlier phase.)- .claude/agents/ contents — note which agents exist; informs whether backlog files need scaffolding (e.g., security-findings.md only needed if security-auditor exists)

 Post a brief inventory.